 SELF-DIAGNOSIS, LEAKY GUT

-At 25 years old, I was told by my ophthalmologist that I would have difficulty wearing contact lenses because I had dry eyes.
-I have read that dry eyes are a symptom of slow lymph flow; digestive issues cause slow lymph flow.
+At 25, my ophthalmologist told me I would have difficulty wearing contact lenses because of dry eyes.
+I have since learned that dry eyes may result from slow lymph flow and underlying digestive issues.

-At 27, I had a major breakout of milia all over my face along with boil-type eruptions on my collar bones; one I had to have surgically removed.
-Milia looks and feels like little cysts (an inflammatory skin condition).
-Acne is an indication of digestive issues; malabsorption.
+At 27, I had a major breakout of milia all over my face, along with boil-type eruptions on my collar bones; one I had to have surgically removed.
+Milia look and feel like small cysts (an inflammatory skin condition).
+Acne is an indication of digestive issues and malabsorption.
 Malabsorption occurs when something prevents the intestines from absorbing essential nutrients and fluids, including proteins, fats, and vitamins.
-Malabsorption is a sign of intestinal damage; leaky gut.
+Malabsorption is a sign of intestinal damage, leaky gut.
 (1)

 At 49, an annual blood test showed I had hypothyroidism.
 So I started taking a supplement called Nature Throid.
-Through research to treat hypothyroidism, I read that digestive issues and iodine deficiency are the leading cause.
-Click here to read about my discovery about the iodine crisis in the US.
+Through research to treat hypothyroidism, I read that digestive issues and iodine deficiency are the leading causes.
+Click here to read about my discovery of the iodine crisis in the US.
 (4)

-A few years earlier, I was told by a naturopathic doctor that I appeared to be vitamin B deficient.
-I asked why – the pores on my face were big, and my tongue was engorged.
-Vitamin B deficiency is another indication of malabsorption.
+A few years earlier, a naturopathic doctor noted that I appeared to be vitamin B-deficient, citing enlarged facial pores and an engorged tongue.
+Vitamin B deficiency is another sign of malabsorption.
 (5)

-During my annual well-woman exam at 54, my doctor discovered a tumor in my left breast.
+At 54, my doctor discovered a tumor in my left breast during my annual well-woman exam.
 Click here to read how I healed my leaky gut.

 Cite References: